 Our fellowship's Eighth Concept suggests that "our service structure depends on the integrity and effectiveness of our communications."
 Groups work more effectively when they communicate and cooperate with one another; the same applies to regional committees.
-Of course, each region benefits from the communication facilitated by the World Service Conference and the world service forums organized several times a year by our World Service Board.
-For more information on world service forums, see the chapter later in this guide on world services.
+Of course, each region benefits from the communication facilitated by the World Service Conference and the world service forums that are held during the year.
+For more information on world service forums, contact the World Service Office.